LluisFB/WRF/README.md

 # Lluís Fita Borrell fork #
 This is the WRF repository of Lluis Fita Borrell, forked from WRF v7.1.
 CIMA-IFAECI, UBA-CONICET-CNRS-IRD, C. A. Buenos Aries Argentina

+This branch 'simradAR' is to include 'in-line' surface polarimetric radar simulator based in simrad.AR (CONGREMET XIII, Galligani et al. 2018)

 ## Installation ##

 Getting the code from the fork in a INSTDIR